ggloor/ALDEx_bioc/README.md

 BiocManager::install("ALDEx2")
 ```

 Getting started with `ALDEx2` is easy.
 All you need is a matrix (with rows as variables and columns as samples) and a character vector of group labels.
+It is crucial to be able to access the table of raw counts because ALDEx2 infers the uncertainty of sampling using the raw counts.
 Finally, use the `denom` argument to choose a set of variables to use as the reference for the analysis.
 You can provide a user-defined reference set (e.g., known house-keeping genes), or choose a method that finds references from the data (`denom = "iqlr"` usually performs well!).

 ```r
 library(ALDEx2)